royNiladri/js-big-decimal/README.md

 ### bigDecimal(number)
 Create a new objet of type BigDecimal.
 Supports parameters of type `number` and `string`.
 If string passed cannot be parsed as a number error is thrown.
 It is recommended to use string as it circumvents the issue of precision with JS native `float` implementation and max limit for `integer`.

+This does not support exponentiation as of yet. `12.456e3` will throw an error.

 ```javascript
 var n1 = new bigDecimal(12.6789);
 var n2 = new bigDecimal("12345.6789");